sj-simmons/DUlib/README.md

   your development environment by running one of the pre-built programs that is included with DUlib.

-  Run a program that fits a polynomial to a transcendental function by issuing at your command-line:
+  Run a program that fits a polynomial using linear regression by issuing at your command-line:
   ```shell
   dulib_polyreg_anim